-Flocks of W’s and V’s wrap up the walls of our new home at Christmas Rose Cottage.
+Flocks of W’s and V’s wrap up the walls of our new home at Rose Cottage.
 Patch, sand, prime, paint, repeat.
 Stretch and bend, over, under, on tiptoes, and balanced on ladders.
 How tall are you, what is your reach, and how tall are the ceilings?
 Which tools could help you ergonomically paint your darling home?

 I’ve received some questions about renovating.
 Here are some painting tips.
 Your best friend is practice, nothing fancy, but your home will look fancy!

 - Rollers & Extenders: I find an extender useful with a roller for the middle to top in one position, then stretch to bend for the bottom.
 With so much to do, the body needs care and caution.
 For high ceilings, steady ladders and a good extender help your back.
 This also helps to finish the job much faster and smoother.

 - Angled paint brushes are great for striking out ceilings, woodwork, and corners.
 Go slow and steady.
 You can always touch up ceilings later if a bristle flecks paint.

 - Use No VOC paint and open windows.
 Towels under closed doors help other rooms stay unscented.